 Keep your hair color from fading

 Cut down your trips to the salon and help make your hair color last longer by following these preservation tips.
-Remember, moisture is key for protecting color so make sure your hair is properly hydrated and use products formulated for color-treated hair such as our purple-hued Purple Mask and Dry Shampoo Light designed for blonde, grey, and silver hair.
+Remember, moisture is key for protecting color so make sure your hair is properly hydrated and use products formulated for color-treated hair such as our purple-hued Purple Mask or Purple Shampoo and Dry Shampoo Light designed for blonde, grey, and silver hair.

 dry shampoo light